cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   By default recurrences start at the
+   By default, recurrences start at the
    :term:`initial cycle point`, however it is possible to make them start at an arbitrary cycle point.
 This is done by writing the cycle point and the recurrence separated by a forward slash (``/``), e.g. ``5/P3`` means repeat